huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Honolulu
 - [x] Little Rock

-#### In which Shakespearean tradedy does a character say "Et tu Brute"?
+#### In which Shakespearean tragedy does a character say "Et tu Brute"?

 - [x] Julius Caesar
 - [ ] Othello